chromium/chromium/docs/security/shepherd.md

 unless there is a holiday).

-## When Am I The Security Sheriff Or Marshal?
+## When Am I The Primary or Secondary Shepherd?

 You should get a calendar invite.
 Please accept it to acknowledge.
 If you need to swap shifts, ask around for a volunteer and then just update the [rotation sheet](https://docs.google.com/spreadsheets/d/10sLYZbi6QfLcXrhO-j5eSc82uc7NKnBz_o1pR9y8h7U/edit#gid=0) and wait 10 minutes for the calendar invites to be updated.

-## I'm The Security Sheriff Or Marshal.
+## I'm The Security Primary or Secondary Shepherd.
 What Do I Do?

-Each week has a sheriff and marshal, and during their rotation both have various important responsibilities:
+Each week has a primary and secondary, and during their rotation both have various important responsibilities:

-### Sheriff
+### Primary Shepherd

 * Look at every incoming security bug report on the [dashboard](http://go/chrome-security-bugs).
 Ensure each is accurately